willfurnass/sheffield_hpc/bessemer/software/apps/ansys/ls-dyna.rst

 Batch jobs
 ----------

-ANSYS LS-DYNA is capable of running in both :ref:`MPI <parallel_MPI>` and :ref:`SMP <parallel_SMP>`
+ANSYS LS-DYNA is capable of running in parallel on a single node or across multiple nodes and this is facilitated by :ref:`MPI <parallel_MPI>`.
-parallel environments.

-On Bessemer, cross node jobs are not permitted and there is no ``mpi`` parallel environment.
-This necessitates the use of the default :ref:`SMP <parallel_SMP>` OpenMP parallel environment (up to 40 cores on a single node only).
+However, on Bessemer cross node jobs are not permitted (up to 40 cores on a single node only).

-The adjusted options compared to :ref:`ANSYS LS-DYNA on ShARC<ansys-sharc-ls-dyna>` is as a result of execution on a single node not requiring these options.
+.. parallel_bits

 Batch Submission Script
 ^^^^^^^^^^^^^^^^^^^^^^^